Overall Project review:

-The Incline Village General Improvement District (IVGID) currently maintains 90 miles of water mains to deliver safe and reliable potable water to all areas of Incline Village and Crystal Bay.
+The Incline Village General Improvement District (IVGID) currently maintains 90 miles of watermains to deliver safe and reliable potable water to all areas of Incline Village and Crystal Bay.
 Unfortunately, water infrastructure doesn’t last forever and, as a substantial portion of the District was developed using corrosion and leak prone thin wall steel pipe, the District has a robust annual water main replacement program.
-Since 1982, the District has replaced nearly 38 miles of steel water mains throughout Incline Village and Crystal Bay at a cost of $17-million, not adjusted for inflation.
+Since 1982, the District has replaced approximately 38 miles of steel water mains throughout Incline Village and Crystal Bay at a cost of $17-million, not adjusted for inflation.
 There is approximately six miles of steel water mains (roughly seven percent of the District’s total water main inventory) still slated for replacement.

-This work will improve available fire flow capacity in these residential areas of Incline Village and Crystal Bay, will help reduce unaccounted for water loss, and will reduce service interruptions to customers and costly pavement patch penalties that result from water leak repair activities.
+This work will improve available fire flow capacity in these residential areas, help reduce unaccounted for water loss, and reduce service interruptions to customers and costly pavement patch penalties that result from water leak repair activities.

-Construction will take place between August 1 and October 15, 2016, with normal construction hours Monday - Friday, 7 am - 6 pm, and possibly on Saturdays (if required to expedite the project).
+Construction will take place between April and July, 2017, with normal construction hours Monday - Friday, 7 am - 6 pm, and possibly on Saturdays (if required to expedite the project).
 Some water shutdowns in the impacted areas will be required during construction.
 When possible, water outages will be planned during off-peak hours to minimize resident and business impacts.
 It is the District’s goal to have all water shutdowns not to exceed eight hours and residents will be given 48 hour advanced notice of any water outages.
 IVGID resources will be available for emergency response if necessary.
 Specific project details and a final schedule will be determined once a construction contract has been awarded by the District’s Board of Trustees.

 Construction impacts to the project areas may include trench excavation and pavement restoration in the streets, driveways, and parking areas.
 The project is designed to limit the extents and duration of business impacts and any affected property improvements will be restored to pre-construction conditions.
 We ask parcel owners to please advise your guests or tenants of the upcoming project and encourage anyone to contact IVGID Engineering at 775-832-1267 with any questions or concerns.
 IVGID will work to ensure minimal impacts to parking access and normal operations.